lewtds/bogo-re/README.md

-# BoGo engine backed by Regular Expression
+# BoGo meets Regular Expression

 This is one of my experiments with the [BoGo][1] project.
+Basically, this is a Vietnamese input method engine.
 The engine uses Regular Expressions solely as its logic.
 Side-effects and states are kept to the minimum.

 Its API is fairly simple: